microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 - Dependency injection must be supported
 - Azure-ML YAML format must be supported
 - Breaking glass scenarios must be supported

-Additional:
-- Focus on the core value propisition of SK

 ## Considered Questions